OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 The API key expiration date is optional and the default value is `Never`.
 Expiration is set during key creation and checked every time the key is used.

-When generating a new key you can select a time period such as 30, 60, 90 or 180 days, 1 or 2 years, or a custom date.
+When generating a new key you can select a time period such as:

+- 30, 60, 90 or 180 days.
+- 1 or 2 years.
+- A custom date.

 The expiration date appears in the audit log as part of the API key creation event.

 ![Octopus Generate New API Key](generate-new-api-key.png "width=500")